Radaos/griddle/Product Specification.md

 When edit restriction is enabled, the system shall only allow editing in a single specified column; all others shall be read-only.

-A default mode shall restrict editing to the last column when enabled.
+A restriced edit mode shall prevent editing on all by the last column when enabled.

 **FR‑05**: Column alignment

-All columns shall display cell contents right-aligned within the grid.
+All columns shall display cell contents right-aligned within the grid, except the header column which shall be left-aligned.

 **FR‑06**: Exit